Oven with convection setting, 4 baking sheets, 3 silicone baking mats, Fine-mesh sieve, Pastry bag with 1/4-inch round tip

 Beat the egg whites, cream of tartar and salt with a mixer on medium speed until frothy.
 Increase the speed to medium high; gradually add the superfine sugar and beat until stiff and shiny, about 5 more minutes.

 Transfer the beaten egg whites to the bowl with the almond flour mixture.
 Fold in the egg whites by drawing a rubber spatula halfway through the mixture and folding until incorporated, giving the bowl a quarter turn with each fold.

 Add the desired food coloring and extract (see below).
 Continue folding and turning, scraping down the bowl, until the batter is smooth and falls off the spatula in a thin flat ribbon, 2 to 3 minutes.

 Transfer the batter to a pastry bag fitted with a 1/4-inch round tip.
 Holding the bag vertically and close to the baking sheet, pipe 1 1/4-inch circles (24 per sheet).
 Firmly tap the baking sheets twice against the counter to release any air bubbles.

 Let the cookies sit at room temperature until the tops are no longer sticky to the touch, 15 minutes to 1 hour, depending on the humidity.
 Slip another baking sheet under the first batch (a double baking sheet protects the cookies from the heat).

-Bake the first batch until the cookies are shiny and rise 1/8 inch to form a "foot," about 20 minutes.
+Bake the first batch until the cookies are shiny and rise 1/8 inch to form a "foot," 12 to 14 minutes.
 Transfer to a rack to cool completely.
 Repeat, using a double sheet for each batch.
 Peel the cookies off the mats and sandwich with a thin layer of filling (see below).

 Tint the batter with 2 drops neon pink gel food coloring; flavor with almond extract.
 Fill with seedless raspberry jam (you'll need about 3/4 cup).